 (From the Herald.
 Boston, Mass.)
 Like a thunderbolt from a clear sky a stroke of paralysis came to Mr. Frank T. Ware, the well known Boston auctioneer and appraiser, at 235 Washington street.
 He went to bed one night about six years ago seemingly in robust health.
-When he awoke his left side health.
 When he awoke his left side was stiffened by the deadening of the nerves.
 The interviewer sought out Mr. Ware to get the facts.
-He gave the interesting particulars in his own way: "The first shock came very suddenly while I was asleep, but it was not lasting in its effects, and in a few weeks I was able to be about.
+He gave the interesting particulars in his own way: The first shock came very suddenly while I was asleep, but it was not last-ing in its effects, and in a few weeks I was able to be about.
 A few months after, when exhausted by work and drenched with rain I went home in a very nervous state.
 The result was a second and more severe shock, after which my left arm and leg were practically helpless.

-"My grandfather, who was a soldier

-"My grandfather, who was a soldier in the Revolutionary War, and lost an arm in the struggle for American indearm in the struggle for American inde-pendence, died finally of paralysis.
-My father also died of paralysis, although it was complicated with other troubles, and so I had some knowledge of the fa-tal character of the disease which is he-reditary in our family.
-After the sec-ond shock I took warning, for, in all probability, a third would carry me off.
-"Almost everything under the sun was probability, a third would carry me off.
+"My grandfather, who was a soldier in the Revolutionary War, and lost an arm in the struggle for American independence, died finally of paralysis.
+My father also died of paralysis, although it was complicated with other troubles, and so I had some knowledge of the fatal character of the disease which is hereditary in our family.
+After the second shock I took warning, for, in all probability, a third would carry me off.
+"Almost everything under the sun was recommended to me and I tried all the remedies that seemed likely to do any good, electricity, massage and specialists, but to no effect.
+"The only thing I found that helped me was Dr. Williams' Pink Pills, and I verily believe that if it hadn't been for those pills I would have been dead "Yes, I still have a slight reminder of the last attack six years ago.

-"Almost everything under the sun was

-recommended to me and I tried all the

-remedies that seemed likely to do any

-good, electricity, massage and specialists, but to no effect.

-"The only thing I found that helped

-me was Dr. Williams' Pink Pills, and I

-yeally believe that if it hadn't been for

-those pills I would have been dead

-years ago.

-years ago.
-"Yes, I still have a slight reminder of the last attack six years ago.
-My left the last attack six years ago.
 My left arm is not as strong as the other and my left foot drags a little, as the paralysis had the effect of deadening the nerves.
 But I can still walk a good distance, talk as easily as ever, and my general health is splendid.
-I am really over sevhealth is splendid.
 I am really over seventy years old, although I am generally taken to be twenty years younger.
 "The Pink Pills keep my blood in good condition, and I believe that is why I am so well.

-Mr. Ware has every appearance of a perfectly healthy were and continued.

-perfectly healthy man, and arrives at his office promptly at eight o'clock ev-ery morning, although he has reached an age when many men retire from active life.
-He says that in his opinion both his father and grandfather could have been raved if Pink Pills had been obtainable at that time.

-Dr. Williams' Pink Pills for Pale People court in all the plants to recognite the plants of the plants of the plants.

-ple contain all the elements necessary to give new life and richness to the blood and restore shattered nerves.
+Mr. Ware has every appearance of a perfectly healthy man, and arrives at step betrayed the scafaring man, and his office promptly at eight o'clock every morning, although he has reached an age when many men retire from He says that in his opinion both his father and grandfather could have been saved if Pink Pills had been obtainable at that time.
+Dr. Williams' Pink Pills for Pale People contain all the elements necessary to give new life and richness to the blood and restore shattered nerves.
 They may be had of all druggists or direct by mail from the Dr. Williams' Medicine Co., Schenectady, N. Y., at 50 cents per box, or six boxes for \$2.50.
 Wanted a New Trial.